 The islands were purchased by the prominent Borromeo family in the 16th century, whose descendants still own them today.
 The three principal islands are Isola Madre, Isola Bella, and Isola dei Pescatori, which today are destinations for summertime lake dwellers.

 The largest of the islands, Isola Madre served as a private residence for the Borromeo family.
 Here lies a large palace with sweeping views of the lake and a peculiar set of collectables, namely puppets and dolls.
-While this palace is undoubtedly stunning, I wouldn’t say it’s the most striking royal home I’ve ever seen in Europe.
+This palace is undoubtedly stunning, but I wouldn’t say it’s the most striking royal home I’ve ever seen in Europe.

 While the palace is certainly nothing to sneeze at, perhaps the best thing this island has to offer is its gardens.
 Laden with exotic plants, these gardens surround the palace on all sides and create a lush oasis in the midst of an otherwise nautical environment.
 Besides the lavish vegetation, there’s even a collection of peacocks!
 Birds will forever gross me out, but I have to admit that watching a peacock do its thang in real life is pretty neat.